Eclampsia

 There is no cure for eclampsia and the best treatment is delivery of your baby.

-But if it’s not an emergency, your doctor will consider how far along your pregnancy is, and if necessary, measures they can take to keep you both safe until your baby is due.
+Your doctor will consider how far along your pregnancy is and, if necessary, the measures they can take to keep you both safe until your baby is due.

-You will need to be hospitalised for full monitoring of the severity of the disease, and if you are having seizures, you may be given anticonvulsant drugs.
+You will need to be hospitalised for full monitoring, depending on the severity of the disease, and if you’re having seizures you may be given anticonvulsant drugs.

-If you’re still at the pre-eclampsia stage your doctor may treat you with medication to try to lower your blood pressure and prevent it from turning into eclampsia.
+If you’re still at the pre-eclampsia stage your doctor may give you medicine to try to lower your blood pressure and prevent it from turning into eclampsia.

 You might also be given steroids to help your baby’s lungs mature if it looks like you might have to deliver the baby early.